silx-kit/h5web/CONTRIBUTING.md

      (the global styles) and `dist/style.css` (the local styles) and output the result to `dist/styles.css`, which is the stylesheet referenced from `package.json` that consumers need to import.
-   - The job of `build:ts` is to generate type declarations for package consumers who use TypeScript.
+   - The job of `build:dts` is to generate type declarations for package consumers who use TypeScript.
 This is a two step process: first we generate type declarations for all TS files in the `dist-ts` folder with `tsc`, then we use Rollup to merge all the declarations into a single file: